CrisLeaf/adagio_recommendation/README.md

 **This idea can be translated to internet shopping websites**.
 To prevent the consumer from leaving.
 And to keep them looking for all product the page can offer.

-That is what we have done in this project, with pretty good results.
+That is what we have done in this project, with pretty good results. $a$

 ## Requirements